MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pstn-connectivity.md

   - seo-marvel-apr2020
   - seo-marvel-may2020
 search.appverid: MET150
-description: Learn more about the Microsoft Teams PSTN connectivity options and the decisions that you will make for your organization.
+description: Learn more about Teams calling (PSTN connectivity) options and the decisions that you will make for your organization.
 appliesto:
   - Microsoft Teams
 ---